-- Verify that the mounting surface is free of debris. - Align the four mounting holes in the base of the beacon with the holes in the tower or pedestal's mounting plate. - Leaving the hardware assemblies loose, secure the beacon with the provided 1⁄2 inch stainless steel or galvanized hardware (Part # 5991740). - With the light engine secured by the two outer latches, place a level on the beacon's top plate and verify that it is level in two directions.
+- Verify that the mounting surface is free of debris. - Align the four mounting holes in the base of the flashhead with the holes in the tower or pedestal's mounting plate. - a.
+NOTE!!
+The flashhead hinge must be pointed away from the tower leg or lightning rod for ease of maintenance. - Leaving the hardware assemblies loose, secure the beacon with the provided 1⁄2 inch stainless steel or galvanized hardware (Part # 5991740). - With the light engine secured by the two outer latches, place a level on the beacon's top plate and verify that it is level in two directions.
 Note: Flash Technology's "T"- Level (Optional Part # 11000013455) has two vials to simplify installation.